 If you are making an accident at work claim, your employer will be notified initially; however, any claim you do make will be dealt with by your employer’s insurance company and/or solicitor.
 Any dialogue about the claim should be held between your employer’s insurer and your solicitor, allowing you to maintain an amicable relationship with your employer throughout the course of your claim.

 It is a legal requirement that every employer has insurance to protect its employees, and if an employee suffers an injury at work, it is the insurer that will have to compensate you - not your employer.
 In that way, this kind of insurance works in a similar manner to car insurance.

 Generally speaking, there is a three-year time limit for making a claim after you have suffered a work accident.
 With the exception of asbestos-related claims, industrial deafness and hand-arm vibration syndrome, the time limit is taken from the date of your injury.
 If an accident has resulted in a fatality, the three-year time limit starts from the date of death.

-All personal injury cases are different and are dependant on circumstances.
+All personal injury cases are different and are dependent on circumstances.
 At JMW, we deal with all cases as quickly and efficiently as possible while seeking to get the appropriate level of compensation for you.